2019 June 21 to 29

 Explore the gorgeous South Adriatic Sea and islands with HE Travel.
 We’ll cruise aboard our partner’s comfortable 38 passenger yacht.
 Beginning in Dubrovnik, we make our way to several remote islands, including Mljet, Korcula, Hvar, and Brac.
 The views are stunning from the boat and from the land.
 While ashore, our group will cycle through countryside vineyards and sip on the local wines.
 We’ll have time to stroll through the port towns and peek inside old-world shops.
 We’ll explore the islands by foot, kayaks, and bicycles to give us the local perspective of these quaint island towns.
 When we rejoin our yacht, don’t forget to take a dip in the Adriatic Sea’s refreshing cool blue water, before continuing the magic of Croatian Cruising.

 Croatia is the Mediterranean destination to see – with its blend of great food and delicious wine, its rugged and dramatic Adriatic coastline, the translucent purity of its sea, and the generally easygoing attitude of the locals themselves.
 These pearls of the South Adriatic will leave you with an abundance of memories as we visit Dubrovnik, the lakes of Mljet island, Golden Cape and the most beautiful beach located on Brač Island.
 It is had to believe that this country was once a war zone almost two decades ago.
 Croatia is a well established safe, independent and tourist-friendly country.

-We arrive in Dubrovnik, one of the most attractive cities of the Mediterranean, the center of contemporary cultural and tourist events with unique political and cultural history.
-We will check in on the boat and then head out on a walking tour to discover Dubrovnik; founded more than 13 centuries ago.
+Today we will have a transfer to our boat in the afternoon.
+Once we check-in we will head out on a walking tour to discover Dubrovnik; founded more than 13 centuries ago.
+This old city is one of the most attractive cities of the Mediterranean, the center of contemporary cultural and tourist events with unique political and cultural history.
 Our welcome dinner will be enjoyed on board our home for the week and we will stay here overnight.